Don E. Allen: Eastern Championship Wrestling / Extreme Championship Wrestling (1992–1996)

 Allen continued performing as a jobber in 1995.
 At Hardcore Heaven in July 1995, a tag team match pitting Allen and Sandoff against The Broad Street Bully and Chad Austin was declared a no contest after 911 came to the ring and chokeslammed all the competitors.
 At Heatwave '95: Rage in the Cage! later that month, Allen and Tony Stetson challenged Raven and Stevie Richards for the ECW World Heavyweight Championship; they scored an upset victory by count out (meaning the Championship did not change hands) after Raven and Richards left the ring to break-up a fight between Raven's valet Beulah McGillicutty and Richards' admirer Francine at ringside, only for Raven and Richards to beat them down afterwards.
 At Gangstas Paradise in September, Allen and Chad Austin lost to the Dudley Brothers.
 At November to Remember, Allen was scheduled to face the Broad Street Bully, only for guest ring announcer Buh Buh Ray Dudley to become frustrated when he stuttered while giving the ring introductions and powerbomb both men, resulting in a no contest.

 At CyberSlam in February 1996, Allen teamed with Dino Sandoff and The Dirtbike Kid in a loss to The Bad Crew and Judge Dredd.
 At Fight the Power in June 1996, Allen was one of several undercard wrestlers to unsuccessfully challenge ECW World Television Champion Shane Douglas.
 In August 1996 at The Doctor Is In, Allen, The Blue Meanie, Super Nova, and Stevie Richards participated in a parody of the band Kiss (with Allen dressing as Peter Criss), lip synching and miming to the Kiss song "Rock and Roll All Nite" until The Sandman came to the ring and caned them.

 Late career (1996–present)

 Allen ceased appearing regularly with ECW in mid-1996.
 In the late-1990s, Allen appeared with the Swarthmore, Pennsylvania-based All American Wrestling promotion, where he held the AAW Pennsylvania State Heavyweight Championship.
+In June 1998, he made a one-off return to ECW, wrestling the Equalizer to a no contest at a house show in Philadelphia.
 He went on to appear with various independent promotions in Pennsylvania, including Pro-Pain-Pro Wrestling, American Championship Pro Wrestling, and the revived Tri-State Wrestling Alliance.
 In June 2005, he appeared at the ECW reunion show Hardcore Homecoming.
 He wrestled his final match on June 18, 2011.

 Professional wrestling style and persona

-Allen used the nickname "Devious" Don E. Allen.
+Allen used the nicknames "Devious" Don E. Allen and "the Devious One".
 He used the Oklahoma roll, the inside cradle, and the "rolling necksnapper" as finishing moves.